Introduction

 • Real-time data: Big Data and IoT devices capture information throughout the food chain

-• Advanced data analytics: Innovative techniques identify patterns and trends allowing for targeted interventions and mitigation strategies.
+• Advanced data analytics: Innovative techniques identify patterns and trends allowing for targeted interventions and risk mitigation strategies.

 The New Era of Smarter Food Safety

-Read more about digitalization and food safety here.
+Read more about and food safety here.

 Understanding Consumers Take on Digital Tools